What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Mushroom hunting has its risks.
 In order not to be exposed to them, you need to clearly understand that it is extremely important to be able to collect mushrooms and understand their varieties.

-To safely harvest forest trophies, you must follow these rules:
+To safely harvest forest trophies, you need to follow these rules:

-1. Go in search of environmentally friendly areas, away from noisy highways and production assets.
+1. To search, go to environmentally friendly areas, away from noisy highways and production assets.

-2. Never put items in the shopping cart that you are not sure about.
+2. Never put items in your cart that you are not sure about.
 In this case, it is better to seek help from experienced mushroom pickers.

-4. During the "silent hunt" to minimize the touch of the hands to the mouth and face.
+4. During a “silent hunt,” minimize touching your hands to your mouth and face.

 5. Do not take mushrooms that have a white tuberous formation at the base.